9 Hot in Skills for Marketers in the Coming Year

 - Copywriter

-“We continue to navigate The Great Reshuffle, a pandemic-fueled talent migration unlike any other that has caused employees across the globe to reevaluate not just where they work, but why and how they work,” said Penry Price, VP of global sales for LinkedIn Marketing Solutions.
+“We continue to navigate The Great Reshuffle, a pandemic-fueled talent migration unlike any other that has caused employees across the globe to reevaluate not just where they work, but why and how they work,” said Penry Price, VP, marketing solutions, for LinkedIn.
 “The Great Reshuffle is challenging marketers to rethink their strategies, maintain relationships, forge new connections and serve relevant messages to customers in the face of this massive talent migration.”

 We caught up with some marketing leaders who shared what marketing skills matter to them for 2022 and beyond.